FOREX-Dollar hits four-week peak on resilient U.S. jobs market

 Most major currencies were nursing losses on Friday, after the surging greenback knocked them to multi-week lows in the previous session.

-The euro EUR=EBS extended on the 0.8% decline in the previous session to touch a more than three-week low of $1.05075.

-Against the Japanese yen JPY=EBS, the dollar climbed 0.7% to hit 134.45 yen, its highest level in over a week.
+Against the Japanese yen JPY=EBS, the dollar climbed 0.7% to as high as 134.58 yen, its highest since the Bank of Japan tweaked its yield curve control policy on Dec.
+20 last year.

-Markets now turn their attention to the closely-watched nonfarm payrolls report due later on Friday, with economists polled by Reuters forecasting the U.S. economy to have added 200,000 jobs in December.
+Markets now await the nonfarm payrolls report due later on Friday, with economists polled by Reuters forecasting the U.S. economy to have added 200,000 jobs in December.

 "Today, it's exactly the same narrative as yesterday.
 If the labour market is doing well, then we're likely to see more dollar strength," HYCM's Coghlan said, adding that a payrolls number towards the lower end of expectations could see the dollar weaken and give comfort to the Fed that their hiking cycle is working.

-The Aussie AUD=D3 was last little changed at $0.6753, after sliding 1.3% in the previous session and reversing most of the gains it made earlier in the week on news that China has eased its restrictions on coal imports from Australia.
+The Aussie AUD=D3 was last down 0.2% at $0.6742, after sliding 1.3% in the previous session, reversing most of the gains it made earlier in the week on news that China has eased its restrictions on coal imports from Australia.

-The kiwi NZD=D3 was flat at $0.6220, following a 1% slump on Thursday, and was on track for a weekly loss of close to 2%, its worst since September.
+The New Zealand dollar NZD=D3 was down 0.2% at $0.6210, following a 1% slump on Thursday, and was on track for a weekly loss of over 2%, its biggest weekly fall since September.

 World FX rateshttps://tmsnrt.rs/2RBWI5E